NREL/vidyut3d/test/models/Streamer3d/README.md

-# Linear advection test
+# Ar Streamers at atmospheric pressure

-This case tests linear advection with the 5th order WENO scheme and verifies its accuracy.
+This case simulates propagation and interaction of 5 cathode directed streamers initiated by seed charges between two parallel plates.

 ### Build instructions